blueskyletters/blueskyletters.github.io/_drafts/everything-under-book-review.md

 The book has a lot of imagery and supernatural elements.
 Daisy Johnson writes very well on the landscape, river, change in seasons, and other elements of natural affinity.
 The relationship between Gretel and her elderly mother is described in raw details.

-I would recommend this book to readers who love
+I would recommend this book to readers who would like an extraordinary, not-so-simple read.

+P. S: If you start reading it, persist :)